 “It’s finally funded,” Kachmar said of the gap project.
 “We have raised just under $600,000, and we leveraged an additional $5.5 million in state and federal transportation funding.”
 Due to the challenging aspects of the project, construction is expected to take 18 to 24 months.

 Another ongoing campaign is the “Over the River” drive that focuses on the Biddeford-to-Saco area.
 “That’s all on-road now, and we want to get that off-road,” Kachmar said, adding that the Over the River portion is especially important to provide access to the densely populated and lower-income neighborhoods in the area.
+A feasibility study was completed in 2022 that will help move the project forward.

-While the 28-mile section from South Portland to Kennebunk is the most-used portion of the Eastern Trail—attracting nearly 250,000 bike and pedestrian users in 2021—it makes up less than half of the entire route.
+While the 24-mile section from South Portland to Kennebunk is the most-used portion of the Eastern Trail—attracting nearly 250,000 bike and pedestrian users in 2021—it makes up less than half of the entire route.
 Officially, the trail is a 65-miles-plus signed bike route that runs all the way from South Portland to Kittery, near the New Hampshire border.

 Much of the attention focuses on the northern section because the South Portland-to-Kennebunk portion is mostly off road (except for the two gaps), while the section to the south is mostly on road, noted Kachmar.